Daria Spiridonova: 2016

 Spiridonova competed at the Russian National Championships where she won a silver medal with her team and tied for gold on the uneven bars with Daria Skrypnik.
 At the conclusion of the National Championships, Spiridonova, along with Aliya Mustafina, Angelina Melnikova, Seda Tutkhalyan, and Ksenia Afanasyeva, was selected to compete for Russia at the 2016 European Championships.
 She helped Russia qualify to the team final in second place and finished in fourth on the uneven bars with a score of 14.733.
 Although she originally did not qualify to the final due to two-per-country limitations, she did replace teammate Melnikova in the uneven bars final because of her strength on the event.
 In the team final she contributed a score of 15.333 on uneven bars, helping Russia win the gold medal with an overall score of 175.212.
-She won the silver medal on the uneven bars, losing to the Becky Downie.
+She won the silver medal on the uneven bars, losing to Becky Downie.